South American territorial disputes

 The South American territorial disputes are the territorial disputes and litigations that have developed in South America since the aftermath of the continent's wars of independence, which have shaped the current political geography of the region.
-These conflicts have been resolved both through both military and diplomatic means.
+These conflicts have been resolved through both military and diplomatic means.
 The most recent conflict in the Americas of this nature was the Cenepa War in 1995, between Ecuador and Peru.